Tag: book-reviews

 • Kingdoms of the Radio: Don’t Poke the Bear (Pt.
 2) [ficção]

 “So there we were, at the Canadian border, five of us in a van crammed with instruments and two pounds of the best Humboldt County weed you could imagine,” Cole entertained a captive audience of very stoned fans with tales of adventure and debauchery on the road.
-“Chalky was the one driving as he hadn’t come on to the acid yet, and we were hoping to make it to Vancouver before he did.”
+“Chalk was the one driving as he hadn’t come on to the acid yet, and we were hoping to make it to Vancouver before he did.”

 Caught up in pantomiming his story, Cole was oblivious to the girl staring a hole into the side of his face.